software-development-project-1/software-development-project-1.github.io/index.md

 - _Documentation_: required technical documents should be written and they should correctly describe the technical implementation.
 - _Following the schedule_: requirements of each Sprint should be implemented before the deadline.

 Each of the three Sprints is assessed based on the Sprint requirements.
-The team can earn up to 10 points from each Sprint which adds up to the maximum number of 30 points from the project.
+The team can earn up to 40 from the project (15 + 15 + 10 points).

 Each team member's personal assessment is based on the following aspects:

 - _Activity in team work_: Attendance and active presence during team meetings and communication with team members outside the meetings.
 - _Technical contributions_: amount of working code written _or_ active participation in the writing process of the code (for example [pair-programming](https://en.wikipedia.org/wiki/Pair_programming)).
 - _Project management and documentation contributions_: Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation.
-- _Exercise submissions_: at least 70% of the _first two week's exercises_ have to be completed before their deadlines to pass the course.
+- _Exercise submissions_: at least 80% of the _first two week's exercises_ have to be completed before their deadlines to pass the course.
+- The final report written at the end of the course

 The personal assessment is done based on the teacher's observations and peer reviews from the team members.
-Each team member can earn up to 10 points based on their personal efforts towards the project.
+Each team member can earn up to 20 points based on their personal efforts towards the project and their exercise submissions from the first two weeks.

-The final grade (1-5) is composed of the project points (maximum of 30 points) and the personal points (maximum of 10 points).
+The final grade (1-5) is composed of the project points (maximum of 40 points) and the personal points (maximum of 20 points).

 {: .highlight }